planet-learning/deploy/README.md

 The Ansible playbooks hosted in this repository are designed to deploy the [planet-learning](https://github.com/planet-learning/planet-learning) stack which consists of a storage node hosting a NFS server and a compute node which processes the data.

+>NB: this repo is not yet complete and the storage node is not yet automatically deployed.

 ## Installation

 These instructions allow you to install all the required Python 3 and Ansible Galaxy dependencies locally (in a Python 3 virtualenv for ansible itself and other Python 3 dependencies, and in a subfolder for the Ansible Galaxy roles).